personalmountains/CustomTabNames/README.md

 #### `FullPath`
 Full path of the document.

-#### `FilterPath`
+#### `FolderPath`
-All the parent filters ("folders") for the document are joined, separated with `/`.
+All the parent folders for the document are joined, separated with `/`.
+This uses the folders visible in the Solution Explorer, not the filesystem, although some project types may sync both (like C#).
 This does not include the project name, nor the filename.
 Can be empty if the file is directly a child of a project.

-#### `ParentFilter`
+#### `ParentFolder`
-Parent filter of the document.
+Parent folder of the document in the Solution Explorer.
 Can be empty if the file is directly a child of a project.

 ## Options
 Options are under the item 'CustomTabNames' in the Options dialog.